Frequently Asked Questions

 I was told it was about $20,000 to raise my home, is this true?

 Yes, and no. That is what a house raiser might charge to raise and lower your house only.
 They typically work for Contractors as a Sub-contractor.
 You also will need to hire a contractor for all the preliminary work that is needed prior to raising.
 While the house is up in the air your contractor will build your new foundation and then complete the finish work and reconnects, when the house is lowered.
 David Construction LBI House Raising is both a construction company and a house raising company.
-The cost for the average house raising package is approximately $45k-$50K.
-Please go to: http://www.lbihouseraising.com/services/ and scroll down to HOUSE RAISE PACKAGE: WHAT’S INCLUDED.
-This may vary somewhat depending on your home.
+The cost for the average house raising package will vary, depending on house size, and options such as height, decks/step size and materials, garage package, etc. Please go to: https://www.lbihouseraising.com/services/ and scroll down to HOUSE RAISE PACKAGE: WHAT’S INCLUDED it a typical house raise to Base Flood Elevation.

 Will I save money on flood insurance for my home?

-Yes, if you bring your house at least up to the ABFE, which varies depending on your location, you should see a reduction in your rates.
-We are recommending that you raise your home an additional 1′-2′ above ABFE, or you may go high enough to drive under (7′-8′).
+Yes, if you bring your house at least up to the BFE, which varies depending on your location, you should see a reduction in your rates.
+Depending on which township you live in, you will need raise your house 1′-2′ above BFE, or you may raise to garage height.

 I have water under my house, is this a problem?